-However, in an article that Marti and I read in New York Magazine lately, the author introduced a phrase that I hadn’t heard before:
+However, in an article that Martina and I read in New York Magazine lately, the author introduced a phrase that I hadn’t heard before:

 Ya’aburnee (Arabic) [ya-BOR-nay] – approximately translates to “you bury me”, meaning that you hope your lover buries you because the idea of living without them is unbearable.
 Continue reading “My first tattoo”

 With the arrival of Jack a few weeks ago, our family is now complete so these photos are the first of our whole family, causing me to ponder our little unit and the responsibilities of raising them well.

 Following the arrival of Jack, my family is now complete.
 My beautiful wife Marti, my daughter Ellie and my son Jack now make up our little family unit of four, with no more room at the inn.

 Jack will be the last of our children so these pictures are the first of our whole family.
 Even though I’m well aware of the fact that I have a wife and a daughter and a son, to see our family together in a photo somehow makes it seem that much more surreal.
 I actually have a complete family; it might seem weird for me to say that, but it really hits home that we’re now a whole independent unit responsible to and for one another.
 And we’ve got another couple of decades like this before we start to divide and multiply.
 Continue reading “The completion of my family”

 Today I turn 30, so it’s a great time to reflect on what I’ve done, how far I’ve come and what I want to do moving forward

 30 years ago today, aside from the first ever episode of the most popular British soap Eastenders airing, I was born.